tbjgolden/cssinjson/README.md

 Kind of like a vector drawing but for CSS.

-Unlike SVGs though, nanoCSS has no built in browser compiler, so the size of the compiler must be extremely small, as it also must be sent to the client.
+(<sup>[1]</sup>) Unlike SVGs though, nanoCSS has no built in browser compiler, so the size of the compiler must be extremely small, as it also must be sent to the client.

 ## How big is this compiler?

-Very small.
+(<sup>[2]</sup>) nanocss's full compiler is 923 bytes compressed and gzipped.
+That's smaller than every CSS framework (even mincss, which is 995).

-The compiler relies on JSON.parse to reduce the size of the payload, and then implements a tiny recursive LR(1) algorithm to turn it into a flattened stylesheet array, or raw CSS.
+The compiler relies on JSON.parse to reduce the size of the payload, and then implements a tiny recursive algorithm to turn it into a flattened stylesheet array, or raw CSS.

+It comes in both ES6+ (923 bytes) and ES5-compliant (1044 bytes) variants.

 ## Usage

+This library contains the specification of the language, a compiler and relevant documentation.

+It doesn't specify how it is to be used, and can be used with `import`, `require` or in a browser - just like anything else.

+Specific use case implementations are not implemented in this library.

 ```sh
 # Some usage instructions